8 Unconventional Places to Visit in Singapore

 It opens from 8.00 am to 9.30 pm (Tuesdays to Sundays & Public Holidays), Closed on Mondays.
 Probably the only bad thing about the pool is that it's located in Jurong East, quite a bit of walk away from Chinese Garden MRT.

 For more pictures and details on the swimming pool, have a look at my blog.

 Closed: Sungei Road Thieves Market

-Not so far from Bugis Street is an area called Sungei Road, which mean the River Road in Malay.
+Once upon a time, not so far from Bugis Street is an area called Sungei Road, which mean the River Road in Malay.
 It is the largest and oldest flea market in Singapore.
-However, the place is temporarily closed as there is construction going around in the area.
-There is no word yet when is the place going to be reopened, or whether it will be reopened at all.
+The place had turned smaller as there is a construction going around in the area.
+On July 10 2017, it's finally officially closed.

 It's also known as the Thieves Market because the rumour has it that when somebody stole something, this is the place where he would sell the stolen item.
 The truth to it has never been found, of course, otherwise, it will also be a hangout place for policemen.

 Closed: Crocodile Farms

 Making its way to future residential area, Tan Moh Hong Reptile Skin and Crocodile Farm, the oldest crocodile farm in Singapore closed its door and tear down its walls in mid-2012.
 It will always be a part of Singaporeans' fond memories where for 67 years, it provides an exciting experience to see crocodiles closely.